Highness: Samoa

+Africa

 African royalty commonly use "Highness" to refer to their junior dynasts.
 Some ranking monarchs also make use of the style.
 An example of the former is Princess Elizabeth Bagaya of the Tooro Kingdom in Uganda.
 An example of the latter is the princess' sister-in-law, Queen Best Kemigisa.

 Other uses

 Regardless of the official traditions in the various colonial empires, the style is evidently used to render, often merely informally, various somewhat analogous titles in non-western cultures, regardless whether there is an actual linguistic and/or historical link.
 Furthermore, in North America, some chiefs of certain indigenous tribes or nations use the style of Highness, which may or may not be recognised by their governments.